meuleman/epilogos/README.md

 Copy both `qcat.bed.bgz` and `qcat.bed.bgz.tbi` to the same directory associated with your web server.
 You can put these files into a subdirectory, but you must keep both files together in the same directory, at the same directory level.

 ### Creating a datahub

+A **datahub** is a JSON-formatted text file that tells the WashU browser where your qcat files are located, and how they should be rendered.
+The format of metadata within the datahub differs slightly for single- and paired-group qcat files, which we describe below:

 #### Single group